rowanmanning/rowanmanning.com/src/documents/posts/accessibility-beyond-the-screen-reader.html.md

 ## Blind Or Part-Sighted Users ##

-This is the user that our mind immediately jumps to, also the user who we cater for more frequently.
+This is the user that our mind tends to jump to when accessibility is mentioned.
 These users may rely completely on assistive technology, such as a screen-reader, to access the web.
-Part-sighted or vision-impaired users may not rely on a screen-reader, but will benefit from larger or easily zoomable type.
+Part-sighted or vision-impaired users may not rely on a screen-reader, but will find it difficult to read content if the type is too small or cannot be zoomed.

-[describe some basic techniques here, even just trying to use a screen-reader yourself]
+There are a wealth of resources available to help make our websites work well for this group.
+In order to achieve a basic level of support, it helps to ensure that your website is usable in a text-based browser such as Lynx [link?] – writing sensible, semantic markup is a first step.
+I also can't emphasise what an eye-opener it is to try and use a screen-reader yourself. [cover some more here, or provide links]

+Vision impaired users can be catered for by keeping your type sizes sensible, and ensuring that your content is zoomable. [more info/resources]

 ## Colour-Blind Users ##

 Colour-blind users may find it hard to distinguish between elements on a page if they are similar in colour.
 This can become a problem when the contrast between two elements is important; for example, between your website's text and background.
 People with even mild colour-blindness may find it difficult to read content.

-[insert notes on tools to help here, note the contrast checker you use]
+[insert notes on tools to help here, note the contrast checker you use. also, look into stats here]

 ## Users With Physical Disabilities ##